 We have listed below the various ways you can pay your rent.

 Direct Debit is our preferred method of payment.
 You can request a form to set up a Direct Debit by calling the Customer Service Centre on 0300 003 5454.

 Payments are normally collected on the first working day of each calendar month or at the beginning of each fortnight your rent is due.
 When we receive your signed form, we'll set everything up and you will receive written confirmation of your payments and the dates they will be taken.

 allpay Payment App

-The allpay app can be downloaded via the Apple App store, Windows Phone store or Google Play, enabling you to pay your rent from your phone or tablet.
+The allpay app can be downloaded via the Apple App store and Google Play store, enabling you to pay your rent from your phone or tablet.